Dog training from the experts

 Locations

-Where are your dog training classes located?
+Where are your dog school located in NYC?

-We offer group training classes, special seminars and private lessons in the following locations.
+We offer group training classes, workshops, special seminars and private lessons in the following locations.
 We also offer private sessions in your home.

 • New York Dog Spa – 32 West 25th Street (between 6th Avenue & Broadway) New York, NY | Map